Gibberlings3/GitHub-Templates/README.md

 Including a LICENSE file in your mod is a good way to let others know what they can and can't do with your mod.
 Visit the [License-Templates](License-Templates) folder in this repository to find several common licenses and a guide to help you choose which one to use.

-## Maintenance Permissions
+### Maintenance Permissions

-It's strongly recommended that you include the file [MAINTENANCE.md](Maintenance-Template/MAINTENANCE.md) in the root directory of your repository to make it clear that maintenance updates are approved regardless of what license your mod is using.
+It's strongly recommended that you include the file [LICENSE-MAINTENANCE.md](Maintenance-Template/LICENSE-MAINTENANCE.md) in the root directory of your repository to make it clear that maintenance updates are approved regardless of what other license your mod is using.

+When using a maintenance license in combination with another license, it's recommended to include this information in your readme:

+> **Copyright**
+>
+> This mod is copyright (c) 2019 Author.
+You are allowed to submit [maintenance updates](Maintenance-Template/LICENSE-MAINTENANCE.md) for this mod.
+This mod is additionally licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Badges